vincentfusco/tt06_555/README.md

 ## Operation ##

-The 555 Timer is the most widely used analog IC ever made [1].
-It was invented in the era of IC design when layout was still done by hand by cutting Rubylith.

 Conceptually, a 555-Timer is nothing more than a couple of comparators, an internal voltage divider to set thresholds, an SR latch, and an open-drain transistor.
 It can be configured to be used in a variety of timer, delay, pulse generation, and oscillator applications.